oroinc/documentation/user_guide/outlook_sync.rst

 Synchronization with Outlook
 ============================

-OroCRM enterprise edition supports data synchronization in the OroCRM and Outlook.
+OroCRM Enterprise Edition supports data synchronization in the OroCRM and Outlook.
-Now, all the contacts, tasks and calendar events available for the user can be synchronized with the specified Outlook account and backwards.
+Now, all the contacts, tasks and calendar events available for the user can be synchronized with the specified Outlook account and vice versa.

-From this article you will learn how to configure and run synchronization, and see the workflow used therefore.
+From this article you will learn how to configure and run synchronization, and see the workflow used for that.

 Getting Started